-Drowning fatality rates were calculated for each year during 1986-2009 for three different groups of victims:

-- 1. All residents of Guam who drowned while fishing. - 2.
-All Chamorro residents of Guam who drowned while fishing. - 3.
-All non-Chamorro residents of Guam who drowned while fishing.
+Drowning fatality rates were calculated for each year between 1986 and 2009 for three different groups of victims: 1) all residents of Guam who drowned while fishing; 2) all Chamorro residents of Guam who drowned while fishing; and 3) all non-Chamorro residents of Guam who drowned while fishing.

 The corresponding denominators were used in the rate calculations.
-The Chi-Square Test for Linear Trend was performed for the 24 year period to identify any general trend over the whole time period for each group.
+The Chi-Square test for linear trend was performed for the 24-year period to identify any general trend over the whole time period for each group.

-The establishment and enforcement of MPAs occurred over several years with three distinct and potentially important cut-points: establishment in 1997, partial enforcement in 2000, and full enforcement in 2001.
+The establishment and enforcement of MPAs occurred over several years with three distinct and potentially important cut-points: establishment in 1997, partial enforcement in 2000 and full enforcement in 2001.
 Three pre-post MPA time periods were created to test differences in the drowning rate in each group before and after each cut-point:

-- 1. 12 years pre-MPAs establishment (1986-1997) and 12 years post-MPAs establishment (1998-2009). - 2.
-14 years pre-MPAs partial enforcement (1986-1999) and 10 years post-MPAs partial enforcement (2000-2009).

-3. 15 years pre-MPAs full enforcement (1986-2000) and 9 years post-MPAs full enforcement (2001-2009).
+- 1) 12 years pre-MPAs establishment (1986 to 1997) and 12 years post-MPAs establishment (1998 to 2009). - 2) 14 years pre-MPAs partial enforcement (1986 to 1999) and 10 years post-MPAs partial enforcement (2000 to 2009). - 3) 15 years pre-MPAs full enforcement (1986 to 2000) and 9 years post-MPAs full enforcement (2001 to 2009).

-The drowning rate for each pre and post MPA period was calculated, followed by the relative risk for each pre-post period with 95% confidence intervals.
-In addition, the Chi-Square Test for Linear Trend was performed for each pre and post time period.
+The drowning rate for each pre- and post-MPA period was calculated, followed by the relative risk for each pre-post period with 95 percent confidence intervals.
+In addition, the Chi-Square test for linear trend was performed for each pre- and post-time period.

-The location of drowning was analyzed using a geospatial analysis in ArcGIS software (ESRI, 2009).
+The location of drowning was analyzed using a geospatial analysis in ArcGIS software (ESRI 2009).
 Each death was coded with latitude and longitude coordinates in decimal degree format.
 The coordinates were loaded into a map of Guam with layers outlining the location of MPAs.
-Deaths were identified as having occurred pre or post MPAs for each of the three different cutpoints.
-The spot map was analyzed by calculating the proportion of drowning deaths in each time period that occurred in areas considered safe (e.g. West Coast) and areas considered dangerous (e.g. East Coast).
-The East Coast (windward side of the island) is considered by traditional fishermen to be more dangerous than other parts of the island, because the ocean currents and waves are more severe.
+Deaths were identified as having occurred pre- or post-MPAs for each of the three different cut-points.
+The spot map was analyzed by calculating the proportion of drowning deaths in each time period that occurred in areas considered safe (e.g., West Coast) and areas considered dangerous (e.g., East Coast).
+The East Coast (windward side of the island) is considered by traditional fishermen to be more dangerous than other parts of the island because the ocean currents and waves are more severe.
 The West Coast has calm, protected bays where fishermen traditionally operated.

-RESULTS
+3 RESULTS

-There were 316 total drowning deaths on Guam during 1986-2009, of which 68 (22%) were identified as Guam residents fishing at the time of drowning.
-The hypotheses were tested by analyzing three groups of fishermen separately: residents of Guam (Tables 2-4), Chamorro residents of Guam (Tables 5-7), and non-Chamorro residents of Guam (Tables 8-10).
+There were 316 total drowning deaths on Guam during 1986-2009, of which 68 (22) percent) were identified as Guam residents fishing at the time of drowning.
+The hypotheses were tested by analyzing three groups of fishermen separately: residents of Guam (Tables 2-4), Chamorro residents of Guam (Tables 5-7) and non-Chamorro residents of Guam (Tables 8-10).

-Group 1: Residents of Guam Drowned While Fishing
+3.1 Group 1 - Residents of Guam Drowned While Fishing

-All 68 residents of Guam who drowned while fishing during 1986-2009 were male, with a mean age of 40 years old.
+All 68 residents of Guam who drowned while fishing between 1986 and 2009 were male with a mean age of 40 years.
 The youngest victim was 14 and the oldest 76.
-During the 24 year period, a minimum of one person drowned while fishing each year, with a maximum of six deaths and a mean of 2.8 deaths per year (Table 2).
+During the 24-year period, a minimum of one person drowned while fishing each year with a maximum of six deaths and a mean of 2.8 deaths per year (Table 2).
 The average annual drowning rate was 1.9 deaths per 100,000 residents.

-TABLE 2.
-Frequency and Rate of Drowning of Residents of Guam While Fishing
+Table 2 Frequency and rate of drowning of residents of Guam while fishing.